Alexander Dennis Enviro200EV: Exports

-The National Transport Authority of Ireland have ordered 200 Enviro200EVs to be delivered to operators across Ireland over a period of five years, specified at 12 m length with dual doors and spaces for wheelchairs and prams as well as a raked front windscreen.
+The National Transport Authority of Ireland have ordered 45 Enviro200EVs to be delivered to operators across Ireland over a period of five years, specified at 12 m length with dual doors and spaces for wheelchairs and prams as well as a raked front windscreen.
 Deliveries commenced in January 2023, with the first 11 Enviro200EVs entering service with Bus Éireann in Athlone.

 In New Zealand, nine Enviro200EVs were delivered to Auckland Transport operator Fullers360 in late 2020 for services connecting the Auckland Region's Waiheke Island.
 An electric demonstrator based on the tri-axle Enviro200 XLB was later delivered in August 2021 to Auckland Transport.

 Since the delivery of the XLB demonstrator, which now lives permanently with Pavlovich Coachlines (now brought by Ritchies Transport in 2025) in Westgate, Northwest Auckland, operators such as Ritchies Transport and Howick and Eastern by Transdev have ordered and had their Enviro200XLB EVs locally assembled.
 Currently there are two BYD K9 Enviro200EVs in service, nine BYD D8UR Enviro200EVs in service and fifteen BYD D9UR Enviro200XLB EVs in service.

 Elsewhere in New Zealand, three BYD K9 Enviro200EVs operate in Tauranga for BayHopper services, and another three BYD D9UR Enviro200EVs operate in Christchurch for Environment Canterbury Regional Council's Metro Christchurch services.

 Second generation (2024–present)

+Go North East was the first operator to take delivery of second-generation Enviro200EVs, with four built to the company's 'Voltra' specification entering service from April 2026 on service X66 between Gateshead and the MetroCentre shopping centre.

-The first major pre-production order for the second-generation Enviro200EV was placed by the Stagecoach Group in June 2024, with 54 Enviro200EVs intended for Stagecoach subsidiaries receiving central government funding from the Zero-Emission Regional Bus Areas (ZEBRA2) scheme due for delivery between 2025 and 2026.
-First Bus, meanwhile, ordered twelve Enviro200EVs for delivery to First West of England in Bath during 2026.
+The Stagecoach Group placed the Enviro200EV's first major pre-production order in June 2024, with 54 due for delivery in 2026 intended for Stagecoach subsidiaries receiving central government funding from the Zero-Emission Regional Bus Areas (ZEBRA2) scheme, while First Bus also ordered twelve Enviro200EVs for delivery to First West of England in Bath during 2026.
+A fleet of 11.7 m demonstrator 'seed vehicles' built to national group operators' specifications will also be manufactured by Alexander Dennis.

-The first independent bus operator to order the second-generation Enviro200EV was Falcon Buses of Byfleet, who plans to take delivery of 13 10.9 m examples of the type in 2026.
+Falcon Buses of Byfleet became the first independent bus operator to take delivery of the second-generation Enviro200EV, with 13 delivered in July 2026 for use on routes 436 and 461.